alvarogarcia7/learn-you-a-haskell-for-great-good/reading-notes.md

 Just 6
 ````

-(Source for this function is http://stackoverflow.com/questions/1496980/finding-index-of-element-in-a-list-in-haskell)
+(Source for this function is http://stackoverflow.com/questions/1496980/finding-index-of-element-in-a-list-in-haskell, also page 72)